nickdrummond/star-wars-ontology/readme.md

 ## Todo

+* Spend some time in the Individual Hierarchy Tab (Protege)
+  * Requires the reasoner for inv property tree
+  * Remove `Transitive(location)` and navigate through this hierarchy - nice

 * Can we easily query/infer a timeline for a given character?
   * we can easily [query for the events](docs/events.md) using simple DL query, but how do we put them in some order?
   * If we want to get the events and subevents for a character, we either query this or we have